Featured Signatory Offer Details

 - We will look to work with collaborative partners and groups such as the Widening Participation Collaborative Group (Derby University, Staffordshire University, Keele University, Reaseheath College and University of Oxford) and our local Higher Horizons NCOP and Outreach Hub to support open community events where required.

 - There is a commitment to dedicate a section of the future Teachers and Advisers conference to have specific sections around student support, wellbeing and careers.

-- We will also look to get support from personal advisors to come in and speak to staff here at Harper Adams to better educate our staff around the barriers and challenges these individuals may face.
+- We will also look to get support from personal advisors and speak to staff here at Harper Adams to better educate our staff around the barriers and challenges these individuals may face.

 - We will offer free use of rooms on site for care leaver charities to use for events if liaised with the Harper Adams Outreach team and contact Kim Chadwick.